Anyhowclick/KyberBounties/README.md

 Going above and beyond what we specified.
 Good code quality, bug free, documentation.

 ### 3. Usability (95-X-Y%)
-Other projects able to build on top of your application, or incorporate it into their own?
+Other projects are able to build on top of your application, or incorporate it into their own.

 ### 4. X Factor (5%)